 The weather might be another issue (it is Russia, duh!).
-But keep one thing in mind – we have a lot of resources to warm up our houses, and this is when we do not go cheap.
-Actually, when I was living in Italy, I felt cold and sick all the time during the winter there, because the heating system there cannot be compared to the one in Russia.
+But keep one thing in mind – we have a lot of resources to warm up our houses, and this is where we do not go cheap.
+Actually, when I was living in Italy, I felt cold and sick all the time during the winter there because the heating system there cannot be compared to the one in Russia.

 Moscow is a good place to start assimilating the Russian culture.
 People are more open-minded there and much more progressive.

 Make as many friends as possible.
 Even if Russian people might seem cold and antisocial at first, remember, we do not smile at strangers, we just do not see the reason why we should do that.
 But you will completely change your opinion about Russians and Russian hospitality as you make some local friends.

 Get a VK account (a national Facebook that we use more than regular Facebook), especially if you want to meet pretty Russian girls! 🙂 They are also more likely to speak foreign languages to help you assimilate in the beginning.

 What tips would you give me to make friends with the locals and other expats?

 Again, Moscow is the right choice as it is bustling with these kinds of groups.
 Here are a few sites that I have used myself to hang out with the international crowd – Language exchange Group a really cool way to meet new friends while mastering a new language), Toastmasters Moscow (another great way to make friends by practicing your public speaking skills (in English).
 Couchsurfing is often a great way to meet local people in any country – just drop them a line asking if they are interested in meeting for a cup of coffee (better, tea, we love tea! 😉 ).
 Have you heard about meetup.com?
 Just search for a group that interests you and join some of the meetups.
 It is quite active in Moscow.